awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-tcp-passthrough.md

-# Configuring Your Environment's Load Balancer for TCP Passthrough<a name="https-tcp-passthrough"></a>
+# Configuring your environment's load balancer for TCP Passthrough<a name="https-tcp-passthrough"></a>

 If you don't want the load balancer in your AWS Elastic Beanstalk environment to decrypt HTTPS traffic, you can configure the secure listener to relay requests to backend instances as\-is\.